emitanaka/AASC2020/content/registration.md

 If you need separate receipts for the conference and a tour, complete the booking process separately for each.
 This involves some repetition.

+**Delegates are recommended to take out travel insurance and book accommodation early in order to get preferred option.**

 As you register for the conference, choose to stay informed about future AASConferences and eligible to vote on who gets to organise the next AASConference, by accepting free membership of AGUAi.

 AGUAi (The Australasian Genstat Users Association Inc.) was established to organise the Australasion Genstat Conference which subsequently became the Austalasian Applied Statistics Conference.

 The formal objectives of AGUAi are: